mishra-18/GraphVision/README.md

 **Query the segment graph**

 You can also perform visual queries on the graph to locate objects dependent on other nodes (neighbouring objects).
-This a naive implementation, so please go through the [Colab notebook](https://colab.research.google.com/drive/1mErg7NDG8XlnrVJdVjtwzkPd-TQgAhTy?usp=sharing) to understand to understand it in greateer detail.
+This a naive implementation, so please go through the [Colab notebook](https://colab.research.google.com/drive/1mErg7NDG8XlnrVJdVjtwzkPd-TQgAhTy?usp=sharing) to understand it in greater detail.
 ```python
 result = sg.query_segment_graph(G, query_pair=("Girl", "plant"), show_legend=True)
 ```